 Justin R. Phillips

 Justin R. Phillips is the executive editor for The Other Journal.
-Justin earned a PhD in Christian Ethics from Fuller Theological Seminary.
-His book Know Your Place: Helping White, Southern Evangelicals Cope with the End of The(ir) World was recently published by Cascade Books.
+He earned a PhD in Christian ethics from Fuller Theological Seminary, and his book Know Your Place: Helping White, Southern Evangelicals Cope with the End of The(ir) World, was recently published by Cascade Books.
 Phillips lives in Knoxville, Tennessee, and you can follow his work at justinrphillips.com.

 Kristin Kobes Du Mez

 Kristin Kobes Du Mez is professor of history and gender studies at Calvin University.
 She holds a PhD from the University of Notre Dame and her research focuses on the intersection of gender, religion, and politics.
 She has written for the Washington Post, New York Times, Religion News Service, and other publications, and she is the author of A New Gospel for Women: Katharine Bushnell and the Challenge of Christian Feminism, and, most recently, Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation.

 Zachary Thomas Settle